oliviernam/DevOps-Training-intermediate/cloudone-file-storage-security/demoing.md

 - Have an AWS account
 - Have access to Cloud One File Storage Security

+Node: It is best to run the lab not from a machine, which has an anti malware agent installed.

 ## Installation

+Having an environment up and running, first authenticate to your AWS subscription with `aws configure`.

-First, create a scanning bucket in the desired region:
+Next, create a scanning bucket in the desired region:

 ```sh
 export REGION=[YOUR DESIRED AWS REGION HERE]